guillotinaweb/grange/README.md

 npm install @guillotinaweb/grange
 ```

+Add an empty `pastanaga-overrides.scss` file in `/src` (it might be used to override Pastanaga defaults).

 Import in the `app.module.ts` the Grange module plus a minimal NgRx store, and provide the Guillotina backend URL to an existing container:

 ```typescript